 2025 Canadian Employers Survey

 As employer benefit strategies evolve, understanding what’s working, and what’s next, is essential.
-This research analyzes group benefits penetration across Canadian employers, evaluates the value of consolidating retirement and insurance offerings under one carrier, and measures interest in ancillary services designed to enhance employee wellbeing and engagement.
+This research analyzes group benefits penetration across Canadian employers, evaluates the value of consolidating retirement and insurance offerings under one carrier, and measures interest in ancillary services designed to enhance employee well-being and engagement.

 DC Advisor Views: Advisors and Alts — Exploring Advisor Reactions to Including Alternative Investments in DC Plans